benlavender/homelab-docs/guides/CheatSheet.md

 docker init
 # Create a new container from a Dockerfile (path must contain a Dockerfile):
 docker build <path>
+# Create a new container from a Dockerfile (path must contain a Dockerfile) with a tag:
+docker build --tag <name> <path>
 # Create a new image from a container's changes:
 docker commit <containerID | name> <name>
 # Create a new image from a container's changes with a message/comment: